konveyor/konveyor.github.io/content/Crane/Tools/customPlugIns.md

    }
 }
 ```
-When the plugin is ready to be tested, put it in a directory and run with the crane cli command.
+When the plugin is ready to be tested, put it in a directory and run with the Crane CLI command.

-More accurate detail can be found [here] (https://github.com/konveyor/crane-lib/blob/main/transform/binary-plugin/README.md).
+More accurate detail can be found [here](https://github.com/konveyor/crane-lib/blob/main/transform/binary-plugin/README.md).

 [Source](https://github.com/konveyor/konveyor.github.io/blob/main/content/Crane/Tools/CustomPlugIns.md)